 According to Figure 7, jet engines exposed to concentration conditions of up to 4 mg/m3 for more than 3 hours would require inspection.
 This motivates the spatio-temporal analysis of persistent high concentration scenarios.
-In terms of ash cloud extent, results (Figures 11 and 12) are slightly different: at FL050 a large part of Icelandic FIR (reaching in some extent Faroe island)
+In terms of ash cloud extent, results (Figures 11 and 12) are slightly different: at FL050 a large part of the Icelandic FIR (reaching in some extent Faroe

-with probabilities between 10 and 50% would be affected for both eruption classes up to a total of 6 hours since the eruption beginning.
-Instead, at FL250 (Figures D2 and D3)), such conditions would affect only high latitude air routes (above 68° N).
-For high concentration scenarios longer than 12 hours, some differences between the eruption class can be observed.
+310 Island) with probabilities between 10% and 50% would be affected for both eruption classes for up to a total of 6 hours since the beginning of the eruption.
+Instead, at FL250 (Figures D2 and D3), such conditions would affect only high latitude air routes (above 68° N).
+For high concentration scenarios longer than 12 hours, some differences between the eruption classes can be observed.
 At FL050, an ash cloud has probabilities lower than 10% to reach latitudes as low as 68° N and 66° N for Large and Medium eruption respectively.
 Such southernmost latitude increases for longer persistence values, meaning that (obviously) only closer to the source we may get long-persisting clouds.

 Finally, Figure 15 presents a persistence analysis for the airports considered in this study, showing the exceedance probability of reaching ash concentration above the critical condition for maximum risk actions like takeoff or landing until 24 hours since the beginning of the eruption.
-The most affected airports are Akureyri, Vagar and Keflavik.
-London LHR has very low probabilities (1.5%-2%) associated to 1 to 6 hours persistence scenarios until 48 hours after the beginning of the eruption.

-310 Concerning the level of persistence, both eruption classes have similar behavior.
+The most affected airports are Akureyri, Vagar, and Keflavik.
+London LHR has very low probabilities (1.5%-2%) associated with 1 to 6 hours of persistence scenarios until 48 hours after the beginning of the eruption.
+Concerning the level of persistence, both eruption classes have similar behavior.
 Scenarios with persistence larger than 18 hours are highly unlikely.
-However, when analyzing probabilities, Medium class reachs values twice higher than Large one.
+However, when analyzing probabilities, the Medium class reaches values twice higher than the Large one.
 This observation can again be associated with their eruptive dynamic.
-The sustained injection of tephra into the atmosphere related with a series of discrete short-lived events increases the probability of prolonged high concentration scenarios.
+The sustained injection of tephra into the atmosphere related to a series of discrete short-lived events increases the probability of prolonged high concentration scenarios.

 Figure 15.
-Persistence analysis for ash concentration up to 2 mg/m^3 at FL050.
-Exceedance probability of reaching or exceeding ash concentration above 2 mg/m^3 at FL050 1 hour, 3 hours, 6 hours, 12 hours, 18 hours, 24 hours at different airports during the eruption up to 48 hours after its end.
+Persistence analysis for ash concentration of up to 2 mg/m3 at FL050.
+Exceedance probability of reaching or exceeding ash concentration above 2 mg/m3 at FL050 1 hour, 3 hours, 6 hours, 12 hours, 18 hours, 24 hours at different airports during the eruption up to 48 hours after its end.

-6 Conclusions
+325 6 Conclusions